Zee-Babu model in a non-holomorphic modular $A_4$ symmetry and modular stabilization: Model setup

-Fig.~\ref{fig:reliable-obs} shows our allowed regions (with blue points) of $\Delta m^2_{\bf sol}$(up-left), $s^2_{13}$(up-right), $s^2_{12}$(down-left), and $s^2_{23}$(down-right) in terms of $\sum D_{\nu}$.
+Fig.~\ref{fig:reliable-obs} shows our allowed regions (with blue points) of $\Delta m^2_{\rm sol}$(up-left), $s^2_{13}$(up-right), $s^2_{12}$(down-left), and $s^2_{23}$(down-right) in terms of $\sum D_{\nu}$.
 Each dotted horizontal black line represents experimental upper(lower)-bound at 3$\sigma$ interval where these lines are given by two dimensional $\chi^2$ analysis.
-The vertical magenta dotted line shows the upper bound on $\sum D_\nu\le 72$ eV from the combined result of DESI and CMB.
-The range of $\sum D_\nu$ is about [58-60] meV that is nothing but the direct result of Eq.~(\ref{eq:mrel}).
+The range of $\sum D_\nu$ is about [58-60] meV that is nothing but the direct result of Eq.~(\ref{eq:mrel}), satisfying the upper bound on $\sum D_\nu\le 72$ eV from the combined result of DESI and CMB.
 These figures suggest that $\Delta m^2_{\rm sol}$ and $s^2_{13}$ almost run within the whole range of experimental ranges.
-But $s^2_{23}$ is localized near the lower experimental bound. $s^2_{12}$ is slightly deviated from the upper experimental bound. ~\footnote{Our analysis is computed via five dimensional $\chi^2$ analysis and this deviation does not mean our model is ruled out by the experimental result(that is calculated by two dimensional analysis). } In Tab.~\ref{allowedrange}, we show allowed ranges for these observables for $\tau\simeq\omega$, $\tau=\omega$, and experimental results at $3\sigma$ interval.
-Even in case of $\tau=\omega$, our model satisfies two experimental values of $\Delta m^2_{\rm sol}$ and $s^2_{13}$ which are also well-fitted in case of $\tau\simeq\omega$.
-But $s^2_{23}$ and $s^2_{12}$ at $\tau=\omega$ are largely deviated from the lower and upper bound of experimental results, respectively.
-This implies that deviation from $\tau=\omega$, whose absolute value is $\sim0.006$, plays a crucial role in fitting these two mixings of $s^2_{23}$ and $s^2_{12}$.
+But $s^2_{23}$ is localized at nearby the lower experimental bound. $s^2_{12}$ is slightly deviated from the upper experimental bound. ~\footnote{Our analysis is computed via five dimensional $\chi^2$ analysis and this deviation does not mean our model is ruled out by the experimental result(that is calculated by two dimensional analysis). } In Tab.~\ref{allowedrange}, we show allowed ranges for these observables for $\tau\simeq\omega$ and experimental results at $3\sigma$ interval.

 Fig.~\ref{fig:masses_nh} shows allowed region between $\langle m_{ee}\rangle$ and $\sum D_\nu$ in meV unit, where the legends of colors are the same as Fig.~1.
-The vertical dotted line is the upper bound on DESI and CMB data combination.
-While the range of $\langle m_{ee}\rangle$ is about [4-4.4](4.3-6.5) meV for $\tau\simeq\omega$($\tau=\omega$) which is much below the current upper bound.
+The range of $\langle m_{ee}\rangle$ is about [4-4.4] meV for $\tau\simeq\omega$ which is much below the current upper bound of KamLAND-Zen.
+Here, the shaded regions are allowed by the current experimental data at 3 $\sigma$.